Convolutional Deep Kernel Machines: Experiments

-Setting $\nu=\infty$ causes the KL-term in the objective to dominate, and forces $\Gell = \K(\Gellminusone)$, as in a standard infinite width CNN \citeinfcnn{}.
+Setting $\nu=\infty$ causes the KL term in the objective to dominate, and forces $\Gell = \K(\Gellminusone)$, as in a standard infinite-width CNN \citeinfcnn{}.
 As $\nu$ controls the strength of the regularisation, performance decreases for larger values, as this causes the model to underfit.
-On the other hand, we expect the model to overfit if we set $\nu$ too small, and we indeed observe a small degradation in performance when we set $\nu=0$ (though this is most evident in the test LL in Table~\ref{tab:dof_further}).
-These experiments are subject to relatively high standard errors due to variance between different random seed runs, making it difficult to fully evaluate the effect of regularisation strength.
-However, it appears a value for $\nu$ of around $0.1$ should be good enough.

-Without normalisation (Appendix~\ref{app:batchnorm}), the model fails to learn.
-As with traditional batch-normalisation, allowing the model to learn a new scale parameter after normalising (rescaling) also provides advantages.
-We did not observe any convincing advantages to using ``Local" normalisation / rescaling schemes over ``Batch", or those designed specifically for image structure (``location" and ``image").
-In summary, it appears the simple ``Batch" scheme is the most effective all-rounder.
-This scheme divides the Gram matrix by the mean of its diagonal elements for the normalisation, and multiplies each block by a scalar for the rescaling.

-Global average pooling universally outperforms the linear method for collapsing the spatial structure at the top layer, reflecting common practice in deep learning and NNGPs \citep[e.g.\ ][]{novak2018bayesian}.
+On the other hand, we expect the model to overfit if we set $\nu$ too small, and we indeed observe a degradation in test LL (Table~\ref{tab:dof_further}) though not accuracy when we set $\nu=0$.
+We find $\nu{=}10^{-2}$ is the strongest regularisation statistically indistinguishable from optimal accuracy.
+We did not observe meaningful differences in test accuracy between any of the normalisation or rescaling schemes, though not using any normalisation or rescaling can negatively impact train performance (see Table \ref{tab:norm_further}).
+Hence we selected the next simplest scheme, ``Batch / Batch", for the benchmark experiments later on.
+This scheme divides the Gram matrix by the mean of its diagonal elements for the normalisation, and multiplies each block by a learned scalar for the rescaling.
+We saw little difference between the top layers, so we settled on global average pooling for later experiments, reflecting common practice in deep learning and NNGPs \citep[e.g.\ ][]{novak2018bayesian}.
+We also tried adding inducing point ``mixups" similar to the mechanism in our convolutional layers, but this seemed to have no benefit.
 Using a categorical likelihood provides moderate advantages for CIFAR-10 and MNIST, which have 10 classes, and dramatic improvements for CIFAR-100, which has 100 classes.

-We found that an initial learning rate of $10^{-2}$ or $10^{-3}$ worked best with the convolutional DKM.
-We also experimented with varying the size of "jitter", a technique used to improve the numerical stability of kernel methods by adding a small positive constant to the diagonal of the kernel matrix.
-We found that relatively large values of jitter do not noticeably degrade predictive performance.